Mindfulness Resources

-Now is a great time to learn more about mindfulness, how to lessen your anxiety, or just discover the many benefits of living more mindfully, curious and aware of the present moment.
+Anytime is a great time to learn more about mindfulness, how to lessen your anxiety, or just discover the many benefits of living more mindfully, curious and aware of the present moment.

 MOBILE APPS

-πŸ“± MARC at UCLA’s Free App
+πŸ“± UCLA Mindful’s Free App

 πŸ“± Insight Timer – Free App